Waitlists and Overrides

-When a course reaches the limit of seats available due to (a) space in the classroom or lab or (b) because the instruction requires the size of the course be limited to a certain number, the course is closed, meaning that you cannot register for it on MyMadison.
-In special cases, the department or the instructor may be able to give you a seat even though the course is closed.
-This action is called an override.
+When a course reaches the limit of seats available due to (a) space in the classroom or lab or (b) because the instruction requires the size of the course be limited to a certain number, the course is closed, and you cannot register for it on MyMadison.
+For some classes, you may be able to indicate your interest in getting into a closed class through two possible methods:

 Requesting an Override